verovaleros/verovaleros.github.io/index.markdown

 # About me

-I am a cybersecurity researcher born in Patagonia, Argentina, with over ten years of experience in the field.
-My research strongly focuses on helping people; I specialize in threat intelligence, malware traffic analysis, and data analysis.
-I have developed my career across both industry and academia.

-Currently, I work as a senior researcher and project leader at the Stratosphere Research Laboratory at the Czech Technical University in Prague.
-In this role, I drive research and development projects, improve processes, and enhance community engagement with the groups I collaborate with.
-As a senior researcher, I oversee research, development, and customer support for the Civilsphere project, which aims to protect civil society organizations and individuals at risk from targeted digital threats.
+I am a cybersecurity researcher from Patagonia, Argentina, with over a decade of experience in threat intelligence, malware traffic analysis, and data-driven security.
+I work as a senior researcher and co-director of the Stratosphere Research Laboratory at the Czech Technical University in Prague, where I also teach the Introduction to Security course, both in a physical class and as a large-scale MOOC.

-I am deeply passionate about cybercrime, honeypots, intelligence analysis, and enhancing team efficiency.
-I have presented my research at international conferences, including Black Hat, EkoParty, Botconf, Virus Bulletin, and Deepsec.
+I have presented at international conferences, including Black Hat, EkoParty, Botconf, and Virus Bulletin, and I serve on review boards for Black Hat and academic events.
 I am the co-founder of MatesLab hackerspace in Argentina and the Independent Fund for Women in Tech.
-Furthermore, I offer specialized, hands-on, intensive training on network traffic analysis at global conferences, leveraging my experience from analyzing over 18,000 hours of network traffic in recent years.
-In 2022, I began pursuing my second master's degree in Intelligence and Security Studies at Liverpool John Moores University.
-I serve as a review board on industry conferences such as BlackHat and Ekoparty and as a program committee of academic events.
+I deliver intensive, hands-on training in network traffic and malware analysis, drawing on over 18,000 hours of real-world traffic investigation experience.
+Since 2025, I have been pursuing a PhD in Computer Science and AI at the Czech Technical University in Prague while completing a master’s degree in Intelligence and Security Studies at Liverpool John Moores University.

 # Advising